The-SMTSci/FlexSpec1/docs/source/merlin.rst

 35USD simple solution, web based and easy to use.
 This is all open-source code.

+Make sure to enable autoscroll on the terminal.

 The basics of GCode include a "letter" command and parameters.
 Comments are enclosed in parenthesis (this is a comment).